lelaboratoire/rethink-prs-ms/manuscript.md

 where $IG$ measures how much of the phenotypic class $Y$ can be explained by the 2-way epistatic interaction within the genotype combination $X_j$.
 We refer the reader to Ref. [@1FFMLUZxb] for more details on the calculation of the entropy-based terms.

+To prevent potential bias, we compute these values from the training set.
+However, because the training and holdout sets were randomly split, the amount of main or interaction effect in both datasets are expected to be similar.

 ### Simulated data
 The primary objective of this data simulation process was to provide a comprehensive set of reproducible and diverse datasets for the current study.
 Each dataset was generated in the following manner.
 For an individual, each genotype was randomly assigned with 1/2 probability of being heterozygous (*Aa*, coded as `1`), 1/4 probability of being homozygous major (*AA*, coded as `0`) and 1/4 probability of being homozygous minor (*aa*, coded as `2`).
-The binary endpoint for the data was determined using a recently proposed evolutionary-based method for dataset generation called Heuristic Identification of Biological Architectures for simulating Complex Hierarchical Interactions (HIBACHI) [@pDXdtMFa].
+The binary endpoint for the data was determined using a recently proposed evolutionary-based method for dataset generation called Heuristic Identification of Biological Architectures for simulating Complex Hierarchical Interactions [@pDXdtMFa].
+This method uses genetic programming to build different mathematical and logical models resulting in a binary endpoint, such that the objective function called fitness is maximized.
+In this study, to arrive at a diverse collection of datasets, we aim to maximize the difference in predictive performance of all pairs of ten pre-selected classifiers.
 Details on data simulation are provided in the README of the study's analysis repository [https://github.com/lelaboratoire/rethink-prs/](https://github.com/lelaboratoire/rethink-prs/).

 The final collection has 450 datasets containing 1000 individuals and 10 SNPs with various amount of epistatic effect on the binary phenotypic outcome.